 The idea of ‘birth space’, which includes the physical environment as well as the power dynamics at play within the birth space, has been researched and critiqued by academics around the world.
 Over the past few years in Australia these ideas have been expressed in the concept of ‘Birth Territory’, as outlined in the book ‘Birth Territory and Midwifery Guardianship’.
 According to this concept, such medicalised birth rooms are defined as ‘surveillance rooms’.
 A surveillance room, as described by Professor of Midwifery Kathleen Fahy in the book, ‘denotes a clinical environment designed to facilitate surveillance of the woman and to optimise the ease and comfort of the staff ’.

-‘sanctum’ as ‘a homely environment designed to optimise the privacy, ease and comfort of the woman, to optimise physiological function and emotional wellbeing’.
+In contrast to a surveillance room, Birth Territory also describes a ‘sanctum’ as ‘a homely environment designed to optimise the privacy, ease and comfort of the woman, to optimise physiological function and emotional wellbeing’.
 These sanctum birth spaces have access to all that medical equipment but they’re hidden away, not in your face dictating your actions.

 Willing women and their support teams need to be on the case about this.
 They need to create a ‘sanctum’ within the confines of the standard ‘surveillance room’.
 They need to override institutional and medicalised messages and claim the space for the work of physiological birthing and for building that loving feeling that will ‘oxytocinise’ the birth space.